felzk91/Felix-Market-Research-Proposal/README.md

-A warm welcome to my repository.
-This repository contains the Market Research Proposal for Nespresso that I have done as part of my Graduate Diploma Program.
+This repository contains the Market Research Proposal for Nespresso that I have done as part of my Graduate Diploma Program, for which I received a grade of 90/100.

 The proposal is responding to a research brief and contains the following,